Restream/reindexer/cpp_src/readme.md

 repeated ItemsUnion items = 1;
 ```

 contains Query execution result set.
-To get results of an appropriate type (type of requested Namespace) you need to deal with `oneof` message, documentation for your language can be found here (https://developers.google.com/protocol-buffers/docs/proto#oneof).
+To get results of an appropriate type (type of requested Namespace) you need to work with `oneof` message, documentation for your language can be found here (https://developers.google.com/protocol-buffers/docs/proto#oneof).
 In case of Python it looks like this:

 ```python
 for it in queryresults.items: